JoseRoca/WinFBX/docs/Numeric datatypes/Complex Numbers Procedures.md

 # <a name="CCotH"></a>CCotH

-Returns the complex hyperbolic cotangent of this complex number.
+Returns the complex hyperbolic cotangent of a complex number.

 ```
 FUNCTION CCotH (BYREF value AS _complex) AS _complex